swcarpentry/DEPRECATED-bc/intermediate/python/01-intro-python.md

 <div>
-<p>With the requisite Python background out of the way, now we're ready to dig in to analyzing our data, and along the way learn how to write better code, more efficiently, that is more likely to be correct.</p>
+<p>With the requisite Python background out of the way, now we&#39;re ready to dig in to analyzing our data, and along the way learn how to write better code, more efficiently, that is more likely to be correct.</p>
 </div>